jfischoff/jfischoff.github.io/data/blog/introducing-hasql-queue.md

     WHERE (state = 'enqueued');
 ```

 Notice the `valueType` must be passed in and match the `Value a` that is used in the API above.
-For instance for `Value Text` a `text` type should be used for `valueType`.
+For instance, for `Value Text` a `text` type should be used for `valueType`.

-For the high throughput API only the `enqueued` state is used (We will come back to `failed`).
+For the high throughput API, only the `enqueued` state is used (We will come back to `failed`).

 `postgresql-simple-queue` used to use a `timestamptz` to determine the oldest element to dequeue.
-However the performance of timestamps are slower to generate sequeuences of `int8`.
+However, the performance of timestamps are slower to generate sequences of `int8`.

 Like `postgresql-simple-queue`, `hasql-queue` uses a partial index to track the `enqueued` elements.
-Unlike `postgresql-simple-queue` it creates the partial index correctly ... sigh.
+Unlike `postgresql-simple-queue` it creates the partial index correctly...sigh.

 This is the minimal recommended schema.
-The actual `payloads` table one uses could have more columns in it but it needs these columns and related DDL statements at a minimum.
-For instance one could add a `created_at` timestamp or other columns.
+The actual `payloads` table one uses could have more columns in it, but it needs these columns and related DDL statements at a minimum.
+For instance, one could add a `created_at` timestamp or other columns.

 ### `enqueue`